sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Rendering.md

     return false;
 }
 ```

-Even if  `ShouldRender()`  is overridden, the component is always initially rendered.
+However, even if `ShouldRender()` is overridden to return `false`, the component is always initially rendered.
 <br>